grafana/k6-docs/docs/sources/next/javascript-api/k6-html/element/_index.md

 ---
 title: 'Element'
 description: 'An HTML DOM element as returned by the Selection API.'
-excerpt: 'An HTML DOM element as returned by the Selection API.'
+description: 'An HTML DOM element as returned by the Selection API.'
 weight: 20
 ---